Pelagic Pair Trawl

 - Mid-Water Pair Trawl

-This fishing method is where one trawl towed in mid-water between two vessel to target pelagic fish.
+This fishing method describes a trawl towed in mid-water between two vessels to target pelagic fish.
 The height of the net in the water column can be changed by altering vessel speed and length of wire out.
 The nets can be very large as big as 240 metres wide and 160 metres deep but the mesh size in the mouth of the trawl are huge sometimes as big as 50 metres long.

 Pelagic trawling is a method of towing a trawl at any height in the water column between the surface and seabed.
 It is generally used to target shoaling species such as mackerel, herring and sprats.